 The stated purpose of the RM-II Zone is to implement the multiple family residential designation of the Salem Area Comprehensive Plan.
-The adjusted setbacks will allow the reasonable development of the property with multiple family residential use at a density that is permitted in the district resulting in a project that is consistent with the overall purpose of the zone.
+The adjustments will allow the reasonable development of the property with a multiple family residential use at a density that is permitted in the district resulting in a project that is consistent with the overall purpose of the zone and complies with the City's design standards.
 This criterion is met.